wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-workload-intranet-sharepoint-phase2.md

 Next, update the DNS servers for your virtual network so that Azure assigns virtual machines the IP addresses of the two new domain controllers to use as their DNS servers.
 Note that this procedure uses values from Table V (for your virtual network settings).

-1. In the left pane of the Azure portal, click **Networks**, and then click the name of your virtual network (Table V – Item 1 – Value column).
+1. In the left pane of the Azure Management Portal, click **Networks**, and then click the name of your virtual network (Table V – Item 1 – Value column).
 2. Click **Configure**.
 3. In **DNS Servers**, remove the entries corresponding to the DNS servers that are located on your on-premises network.
 4. In **DNS Servers**, add two entries with friendly names and the IP addresses of these two table items:
  - Table V – Item 6 – Value column
  - Table V – Item 7 – Value column
 5. In the command bar at the bottom, click **Save**.
-6. In the left pane of the Azure portal, click **Virtual Machines**, and then click the **Status** column next to the name of your first domain controller.
+6. In the left pane of the Azure Management Portal, click **Virtual Machines**, and then click the **Status** column next to the name of your first domain controller.
 7. In the command bar, click **Restart**.
 8. When the first domain controller is started, click the **Status** column next to the name of your second domain controller.
 9. In the command bar, click **Restart**.
 Wait until the second domain controller is started.